Four-part Educational Program

 To fulfill its mission, UNM-Valencia offers five types of educational programs:

-- Technical education programs are offered in: 3-D printing, automotive technology, computer-aided drafting, digital media arts, emergency medical services, film technology, game design and simulation, health information technology, information technology, networking and Linux, manufacturing, medical assistant, nursing assistant, personal care attendant, PC operating systems, phlebotomy, VMware, and welding.
+- Career technical education programs are offered in: 3D printing, automotive technology, computer-aided drafting, digital media arts, emergency medical services, film technology, game design and simulation, health information technology, information technology, networking and Linux, manufacturing, medical assistant, nursing assistant, personal care attendant, PC operating systems, phlebotomy, VMware, and welding.
 Certificates and/or two year associate of applied science degrees are available in each of these career- based fields.
 While these are not designed as transfer programs, some or all credits earned through these programs may be eligible for transfer.

 - Basic skills assistance is offered so that students who are not adequately prepared for admission for college level study can work to improve their skills and meet their educational goals.
-Developmental skills courses are offered in reading, writing, math, and study skills.
-Services for free basic skills instruction are provided by the Adult Education Program that houses a complete learning center.
+Developmental skills courses are offered in English, math, and study skills.
+Services for free basic skills instruction are provided by the Next Steps: Adult Education Program that houses a complete learning center.
 Tutorial services are available to all students on campus as well as services for students with special needs through the Learning Commons.

 - The Small Business Development Center Program, established as a service to the county’s small businesses, provides individual counseling, training workshops, and seminars, a resource center with books and computer databases, and a referral service for professional support.
 This program also offers certification to businesses and individuals upon completion of entrepreneurship courses.

 As a branch community college of UNM-Main, UNM-Valencia is fully accredited by the Higher Learning Commission of the North Central Association of Colleges and Secondary Schools.